Nodaway County, Missouri: Crime

 On September 4, 2013, in the Circuit Court of Buchanan County, Overlin was sentenced to serve six years in prison by Judge Patrick Robb, after Overlin was found guilty of the Class C felony of involuntary manslaughter.
 On September 30, 2013, Mooney was sentenced to six years in prison.
 "Both Law Enforcement and Tomarken's family were involved from the very beginning and agreed the final outcome of this case was just and appropriate," said Robert Rice, Prosecuting Attorney of Nodaway County, Missouri.
 Tomarken's family and several law enforcement officials attended the court hearing.

+In January 2012, 17-year-old boy from Maryville, Missouri was arrested for the rape and sexual assault of Daisy Coleman, then 14.
+A 15-year-old boy was accused of doing the same to Coleman's 13-year-old friend, and a third boy admitted to recording the assault on a cellphone.
+A significant controversy arose in 2013 when the county prosecutor dropped felony and misdemeanor charges against the first boy, who was related to Rex Barnett, an influential former state representative, and the Nodaway County prosecutor Robert Rice dropped the felony sexual exploitation charge against the third boy.

 On June 27, 2013, Steve Parsons, owner of Parsons Tires in Maryville and Stanberry, committed suicide in a Nodaway County Courthouse courtroom, using a cyanide capsule that he had purchased online several days before.
 Parsons secretly slid the capsule into his mouth, after hearing he would be sent to prison for seven years for being guilty of the statutory sodomy of a 14-year-old girl, who was babysitter to his children.
 Parsons had a seizure in court and was transported by EMS to Heartland Regional Hospital ER in Saint Joseph.
 While en route, Parsons went into cardiac arrest, and was pronounced dead by the local coroner upon arrival.